michaelsauter/crane/README.md

 ### Volumes
-Docker volumes are support via the top-level config `volumes`, which does not take additional parameters at this stage.
+Docker volumes are supported via the top-level config `volumes`, which does not take additional parameters at this stage.
 Volumes are automatically created by Crane when necessary, and never cleaned up.
 When a [prefix](#container-prefixes) is used, it is also applied to the volume.